spiridonov/spiridonov_pro/source/music/index.markdown

 audio: true
 ---

 Sometimes I play guitar and record songs of my favorite bands.
-When I recorded my first cover I knew absolutely nothing about sound producing.
+When I recorded my first cover I used to know absolutely nothing about sound producing.
 I learnt new stuff after each song.
 There are all my records in chronological order on this page.
 So you can see my progress and how I study to play guitar and record it.
 I really love it!

 ## Gear

 * Edwards E-LP-92CD (Gibson 500T + Gibson 496R)
 * ESP KH-2 (EMG 81 + EMG 60A)
-* Engl e530
+* ENGL e530
 * E-MU 0404 USB
 * Korg Pitchblack
 * BOSS BF-2
 * Maxon OD-2
 * BOSS CS-3
+* BOSS NS-2
+* DigiTech Whammy V
 * Voodoo Lab ISO-5
-* D\`Addario
+* D'Addario
 * Dunlop Tortex 1mm
+* Monster Rock Cables
+* Ebow

 * * *